 Abravanel's written heritage is not composed of economic and financial treatises.
-He left us monumental and most valuable commentaries and philosophical books which deal with essential topics of religious belief such as the Creation of the Universe or the resurrection of the dead.
-His personal intensive political experience at the court of a number of kingdoms increased his distrust towards monarchies and politics in general.
-His interpretational comments to Genesis chapters 4 and 9 illustrate it.
-In his comments to the book of Exodus and to book Samuel I chapter 8 he well understood how the prophet had interpreted the request of the Israelites to get a King as a rebellion against the Kingdom of God.
+He left us monumental and most valuable Torah commentaries and philosophical books which deal with essential topics of religious belief, such as the Creation of the Universe or the resurrection of the dead.
+His personal intensive political experience at the court of a number of kingdoms his towards increased distrust monarchies and politics in general.
+His interpretational comments Genesis chapters 4 and 9 illustrate it.
+In his comments to the book of Exodus and to book Samuel I chapter 8 he understood very well how the prophet had interpreted the request of the Israelites to get a King as a rebellion against the Kingdom of God.
 Abravanel preferred a republican constitution and described the ancient Israelite Theocracy according to the model of the constitution of Venice.

-Abravanel's unique method of Bible commentary is characterized by him posing an extensive sets of questions relating to a topical section.
-A further specialty of his Bible commentaries are his detailed introductions to each book, in which he summarized the essentials of the book.
+Abravanel's unique method of Bible commentary is characterized by his way of posing an extensive set of questions relating to a topical section.
+A further specialty of his Bible commentaries are his detailed introductions to each book, in which he summarized the essentials of each book.
 His methods were unconventional for the Middle Ages.
-He applied them also in his explanations of the Pesach Haggadah.
-He formulated to the Haggadah 100 questions!
+He also applied them in his interpretations of the Pesach Haggadah.
+He formulated not four (like the traditional four "Kushiyot" posed in the Haggadah), but 100 questions!

-Special to them is that he called them "gates".
-His concept: the gate to knowledge is a question!
-Doing so it is no wonder that Abravanel is considered as one of the leading philosophers of his time.
-Like Socrates he formulated questions.
+What is special about them is that he called them 'gates' ("Shearim").
+His idea: the gate to knowledge is a question!
+Doing so, it is no wonder that Abravanel is considered as one of the leading philosophers of his time.
+Like Socrates, he formulated questions.
 His questions followed the purpose of the Four "Kushiyot" (Questions) posed by the youngest participant of the Seder Evening: They look for the unique character of the Seder Evening.
-The special meals and sitting order are designed by the Halachah (valid Jewish guideline) to raise questions among the children, so that they will expect explanations.
+The special meals and sitting order are designed by the Halakha (Jewish religious guidelines and rulings) to raise questions among the children, so that they will expect explanations.

-Since we will not translate all 100 Abravanel questions in this frame work, we will focus on a few in order to be able to also provide Abravanel's answers to them.
+Since we will not translate all 100 Abravanel questions in this context, we will focus on a few so that we will also be able to provide Abravanel's answers to them.